 Android is the most popular mobile operating system in the world.
 While Apple’s iOS (iPhone and iPad) receives lavish attention and has a devout following, Android continues to rack up impressive numbers.
-In fact, according to figures released as recently as January 2014, Android had an astounding 79 percent worldwide market share in 2013!
+In fact, it holds roughly 88 percent of the global market share.

-Part of the reason for this is that Android faces little competition. iOS continues to be its only viable foe, particularly in the United States with about a 41 percent market share.
-Windows Phone and the ever-fading Blackberry continue to be also-rans.
+Part of the reason for this is that Android faces little competition. iOS continues to be its only viable foe, particularly in the United States with where it claims a 43 percent market share.
+Windows Phone and the ever-fading Blackberry can’t come close to stacking up.

 All this really means is that a whole lot of people use Android and, time after time, we see people struggling to master it.
 It’s not that Android is hard to use, in fact, it’s very easy, but earlier versions are often slow and clunky while newer ones have a lot of features you need to learn to make the most of it.
 Also, people may simply not know or realize many of the ways you can better manage your device rather than it managing you.

-Therefore, it’s difficult to write with one single Android version in mind, but we believe in always having the latest version of any operating system installed.
-Not simply to take advantage of the latest features, but also because Kitkat represents a long effort by Google to hone its operating system so that it works on much older hardware than previous Android versions.
+Given how many versions are out there, it’s difficult to write instructions for everyone, but we believe in always having the latest version of any operating system installed.
+Not simply to take advantage of the latest features, but also because the most recent versions represent a long effort by Google to hone its operating system so that it works on much older hardware than previous Android versions.

-If you cannot upgrade to Kitkat, or even Jelly Bean, then it probably means you’re stuck with the version you have until you can buy a new phone or tablet.
+If you cannot upgrade to the most recent versions of Android, then it probably means you’re stuck with the version you have until you can buy a new phone or tablet.
 Don’t worry, most of the information we cover here can still be applied in some way and, if it cannot, you still have this series as a resource when you do finally upgrade!

 What’s the Difference Between “Pure” Android and Other Distributions?

 Handset makers go through a vast array of tricks to make Android more user friendly.
-What you often end up with is a convoluted mess of UI eye candy and unneeded apps that add more bloat than their worth.
-So, we have many manufacturers creating their own “skins” for Android to make it behave the way that they want it, like HTC “Sense” and Samsung “TouchWiz.”
-While they each have their own dedicated fans, this problem splinters the Android community and gives everybody a different interface to learn.
+But what you often end up with is a convoluted mess of eye candy and unneeded apps that add more bloat than they’re worth.
+Unless you buy a Google Nexus or Pixel phone, your phone will probably have a custom “skin” for Android made by its manufacturer, like Samsung’s “TouchWiz” interface and LG’s “LG UX”.
+While they each have their own dedicated fans, this problem splinters the Android community even more, and gives everybody a different interface to learn.

 The result of this is an Android distribution as Google intended.
-For the purposes of this series, we will refer to, and include, screenshots from Android Kitkat and, where necessary, Samsung Touchwiz.
-We include Samsung simply because it is used by 27 percent of US Android users and worldwide, the company accounted for 32 percent of all smartphone shipments in 2013.
+For the purposes of this series, we will refer to stock Android and, where necessary, Samsung Touchwiz or LG UX.
+We include Samsung simply because it is used by 29 percent of US Android users, and worldwide, the company accounted for 23 percent of all smartphone shipments in 2013.

 Getting a Lay of the Land